PowerlineApp/powerline-mobile/README.md

 * copy powerline config file, e.g. when you want to connect to development backend, run `cp www/config/dev.js www/js/config.js`
 * `ionic serve` -- powerline mobile app should launch in web browser

+# Core Principles
+* Frameworks – There’s a lot of moving parts to Powerline, so we should try to be modular and use frameworks and well-known technologies whenever possible
+* Streamlined experience – The user experience (citizen or leader) should flow effortlessly, beautifully, and naturally for a simple, streamlined experience.
+* Mission first – Powerline exists to strengthen democracy, civic engagement, and civil society.
+Any major feature that does that directly will likely be put in the free tier by the core team.
+Any major feature that can help generate revenue without putting our mission at risk (or sacrificing our values of accessibility, accountability, integrity, privacy, or people) will likely be put into a Silver or above tier.
+* Simplifying civic engagement – All features, UI, and UX should make engagement easier for the user (citizen or leader) whenever possible.
+Pre-fill the field automatically, reduce the number of steps, etc.
+* Strengthening leader-community relationships – A leader could be positional (e.g. mayor, director, etc.) or organic (some citizen or group member), but the relationship between a leader and a community is fundamentally different than one community member to another.
+The concepts of leadership, communities, and the relationships between the two should always be kept in mind in the development of new features.
+* Communication is key - Join us on Slack, create an issue, whatever it takes to communicate.
+Let’s work together!